Deep Convolutional Autoencoder for Assessment of Drive-Cycle Anomalies in Connected Vehicle Sensor Data: Method

 \subsection{Model}

-Figure \ref{fig:arch} shows a representation of the proposed autoencoder architecture.
-The model is constructed for multi-channel time-series inputs of up to 64 channels, though could be designed for any number of input channels (i.e., features).
-The autoencoder is a feed-forward convolutional neural network with hidden layers constructed using convolutional and transposed convolutional layers, built using the Tensorflow Keras Layers API.
-The ReLU activation function is used for each convolutional layer output.
-The loss function computes a variation between the input and reconstructed signals, which are sampled from the drive-cycles.
-A custom training loop uses the gradient tape function to record forward pass operations and compute back the differential gradients on the trainable variables, minimizing the reconstruction error calculated for each training epoch.
-The Adam optimizer is used with an initial learning rate of $8x10^{-4}$ with a rate decay every 50 epochs of training.
-The network is trained using a step-by-step weight transfer scheme.
-The approach begins by training a network with very few layers, then transferring the weights to a deeper network where training is limited to the added layers.
-Additional epochs are then run, enabling training on the entire network for fine-tuning.
-The goal of the approach is to enable the use of a deeper network while preventing run-away gradients.
+The autoencoder is a feed-forward, fully convolutional neural network with hidden layers constructed using convolutional and transposed convolutional layers.
+The network has no fully connected layers or dropout.
+The ReLU activation function is used to transfer each layer's output.
+The loss function computes a regularized variation between the input and reconstructed signal matrix, which are the decoder reconstructed samples of the drive-cycles.
+The Adam optimizer is used with an initial learning rate of $8x10^{-4}$ and a rate decay every 50 epochs of training.
+After numerous experiments, it was found that gradual training of the network using a step-by-step weight transfer scheme resulted in a better reconstruction of the input, and enabled the use of a deeper network while preventing run-away gradients.
+The approach begins by training our autoencoder with very few layers, then transferring the weights to a deeper network where training is limited to the added layers.
+Additional epochs are then run, finally training on the entire network for fine-tuning.

-Drive-cycle sample matrices for input to the autencoder are $X \in \mathbb{R}^{mxnx1}$ with $m = 128$ time-steps, $n=56$ features or signal channels, and an additional dimension for the channel last convention used in convolutional layers in the Keras Layers API.
-Layers are composed of 8 2-dimensional convolutional layers in the encoder mirrored by 8 transposed convolutional layers in the decoder for reconstruction of the latent signal with dimension $2\times 2\times 128$.
-The input data are padded in the number of channels to dimensions $64\times 128$, and the initial convolutional kernel is size $7\times 7$ followed by $3\times 3$ kernels for convolutional layers 2 through 8.
+The input dimensions of the autoencoder network is based the 58 sensor features from the hybrid-electric vehicle drive cycles which are padded to 64 for convention.
+The samples capture 128 time-steps which is estimated by domain experts to be a sufficient time window to capture representative patterns or snapshots of the drive cycles.
+The input samples to the autencoder are $X \in \mathbb{R}^{mxnx1}$ with $m = 128$ time-steps, $n=58$ features.
+Subsequent hidden layers are composed of 8 2-dimensional convolutional layers in the encoder mirrored by 8 transposed convolutional layers in the decoder for reconstruction of the latent signal $z \in \mathbb{R}^{2x2x128}$.
+The initial convolutional kernel is size $7\times 7$ followed by $3\times 3$ kernels for convolutional layers 2 through 8.
 The number of filters are 64, 128, 256, 512, 1024, 521, 256 and 128 for the respective layers.
-The output $X'$ is cropped to the original signal dimensions in the final reconstruction.
+The output $X'$ is cropped to the original signal dimensions $58 \times 128 \times 1$ in the final reconstruction.